 Pros: Duh.
 Just imagine the cocktail parties on that terrace?
 Amazing view of Lucca’s mosaic-covered church.
 One owner.

 Cons: Can two people be in the kitchen at the same time?
 Nu-huh.
 Is there space for a couch in that living area?
-Nope.
+Barely.
 Where would we store the bikes?
 Haha.
-Terrace and living space are about the same size of 45 sq meters- seriously!

 This apartment we liked in concept and location and were intrigued by the brand new renovation – truly, I think the paint was still drying.